yejy53/EP-BEV/README.md

 ```

+## Use our pre-trained model for retrieval
+1. You can download a pre-trained model (e.g. cvact) from [huggingface](1) and place it in ckpt folder.
+2. 2.
+You need to organize the generated BEV images into the above dataset format.
+You can download the generated BEV images directly from the following link to get consistent results, or generate BEV images yourself and then retrain.

 ## ❤️ Acknowledgements

 Our code is built on top of [Sample4G](https://github.com/Skyy93/Sample4Geo) and [Boosting3DoF](https://github.com/YujiaoShi/Boosting3DoFAccuracy).
 We appreciate the previous open-source works.